shahraizali/awesome-django/README.md

 * [Must Watch Django Videos](https://github.com/rosarior/django-must-watch/) - Must-watch videos about Django (or about Python as applied to Django)
 * [GoDjango](https://godjango.com) - Django videos from basics to advanced.
 Covering 3rd party apps to core Django compontents.

+# Utilities

+*Non Django projects that make it easier to work with Django*

+* [Django-manage.py-anywhere](https://github.com/timonweb/Django-manage.py-anywhere/) - Run manage.py commands from anywhere.
+Finds closest to current path manage.py file and runs commands against it.

 # Contributing

 Just fork and send a pull request with your awesome Django apps, projects or resources.